MatthewWaller/MarkyMarkdown/README.md

 # MarkyMarkdown
-An entire markdown app in a single line
+An entire markdown app in a single line of Swift code.

 - [x] Works for iPhone
 - [x] Works for iPad